lukesalamone/code_nitro/README.md

 [Source](https://en.wikipedia.org/wiki/Fast_inverse_square_root)

 ## ⭐Features
 There are three main features.
+(There are four items because the last one isn't really a feature.)

 1. Convert an entire file to an image.
 Code Nitro will save it in the same directory with the same name (but with .png).